26 July 2025

 About FlightSafety International

-• Conducting pilot ground and simulator training for clients enrolled in core, specialty, or enrichment training courses.
+• Conduct pilot ground and simulator training for clients enrolled in core, specialty, or enrichment courses.

-• Developing and preparing comprehensive training materials that effectively support training delivery and meet client needs in accordance with applicable curricula.
+• Develop and prepare comprehensive training materials that support effective training delivery, meeting client needs in alignment with applicable curriculum standards.

-• Evaluating and accurately measuring trainee progress, providing recommendations for qualification or additional training as necessary.
+• Evaluate and accurately measure trainee progress, providing recommendations for qualification or additional necessary training.

-• Completing precise training records specific to each client, thereby supporting their successful achievement of requested training objectives.
+• Complete precise training records for each client, thereby facilitating their success in achieving stated instructional objectives.

-• Identifying potential client training issues and seeking appropriate assistance prior to the execution of training sessions.
+• Proactively identify potential client training issues and seek appropriate assistance before implementation of training.

-• Maintaining all required Instructor qualifications in accordance with regulatory requirements.
+• Maintain all required Instructor qualifications in full compliance with regulatory requirements.

 Qualifications

-• Ability and willingness to participate in FlightSafety’s DOT Drug and Alcohol testing program.
+• Candidates must be willing and able to participate in FlightSafety International’s Department of Transportation (DOT) Drug and Alcohol testing program.

-• Possession of an unrestricted ATP certificate, or an ICAO member state Airline Transport Pilot License.
+• Possession of an unrestricted Airline Transport Pilot (ATP) certificate, or an equivalent Airline Transport Pilot License issued by an ICAO member state.

-• Candidates without an ATP must meet the requirements of:
+• If an ATP certificate is not held, candidates must meet the requirements of:

 • 14 CFR part 61.153